dreambottle/R11-psp-english/README.md

 3. Result iso will be at `iso/remember11-repacked.iso`

+Afterwards, `./generate-patches.sh` can be run in order to generate xdelta3 diff files.

+For further details, read the contents of shell scripts (and other source files).

-Tip: If you make any changes to the text or other resources, run ./repack-all.sh script to skip the "unpacking" phase.
+Tip: After you've made changes to the text or other resources, run `./repack-all.sh` script to skip the "unpacking" phase and repack changes.

 ##### Dependencies: